Payum/JMSPaymentBridge/README.md

 ## Before you can started

 By default PayumBundle knows nothing about jms payment bridge.
-To make payum be aware of jms you have to add its factory.
+To make payum be aware of it you have to add its factory.
 Let's suppose you have `AcmePaymentBundle`.
 You have to add factory inside its build method: